officialteamshelper-tech/teamshelper/README.md

 - **Manual and scheduled modes:** use direct manual status control or let the weekly timeline drive changes.
 - **Diagnostics:** review schedule history, copy logs, refresh runtime/package data, and send feedback from the extension UI.
 - **Cloud-backed settings:** sync supported settings and subscription/beta access state through the Teams Helper runtime endpoints.
-- **No build step:** the repository contains the packaged Manifest V3 extension files ready to load unpacked in Chrome or Edge.

 ## Project details